tamoshius/example-vue-project/README.md

 ```

 Take a look at some of the components (ie. `AppTitle` component).
-You'll see we import this variables file so we can have access to them to use in our component styling.
+You'll see we import these variablese so we can use them in our component styling.

 ## Fonts and Font-Awesome